DPaulArchitect/websitesample/website-portfolio-main/README.md

 # Create AMI, and build out full network architecture (VPC, ALB, SGs etc)

 - Your application should be ready - you are now left on your own to follow the target architectural diagram and build a fully operational, scalable, well-architected application.
-Message me on Teams or lavellej286@gmail.com if you have any questions:

 Happy Building!